montyaggie/tamufeed.js/README.md

 ## Style

 You'll want to write some CSS styles to govern the appearance of your feed on your page.
-Feel free to copy liberally from the styles.css, if they help you.
+Feel free to copy liberally from the `styles.css` if they help you.
 Firebug or Safari or Chrome's F12 developer tools are quite helpful, for introspecting the HTML and trying out styles that you can then put into your own CSS.